Why choose pre-nursing at North Central College?

 - Emergency department director, Orange Park Medical Center, Orange Park, Fla.

 - Registered nurse, neuro ICU, Loyola University Medical Center

 What major should I choose at North Central College?

 A degree in Psychology, Health Science, Neuroscience, Exercise Science or Biology is recommended unless you have a strong interest in another major.

-Will I need graduate education?
+Will I need further education?

 What prerequisite courses do nursing programs require?

-Minimum course requirements for the GEM program include:
+Minimum course requirements include: